 “Obviously [the restaurant and live music industries] are very, very different, if even viable at all anymore … .
 Knowing that we won’t be able to go back those previous sources of income, we just decided to go all in on the old entrepreneur thing,” Mayor said.

 The couple has signed a lease on a storefront at 2843 N. Milwaukee Ave.
 The space is about 20 percent larger than their vibrant current home at 3156 W. Diversey Ave., Mayor said, which is overflowing with records, cassettes, books, collectibles and more.

 Mayor and Lemasters are teaming up with their friend, Jason Deuchler — a longtime DJ and a big horror fan — on the coffee shop, which will be called The Brewed, a play on David Cronenberg’s horror flick “The Brood.”
 The coffee shop will be horror-themed with horror movie posters on the walls and collectibles and horror merch on display and for sale — an extension of Bric-A-Brac, which “already skews in that direction,” Mayor said.

-“Chicago has a really big horror community and a lot of history in the genre, most notably ‘Candyman,’ but lots of other lesser-known entries into the genre.
-There’s really not a place in the horror community can go year-round to celebrate their interests,” Mayor said.
+“Chicago has a really big horror community and a lot of history in the genre, most notably ‘Candyman,’ but lots of other lesser-known entries into the genre,” Mayor said.

 The Brewed will carry locally made Halfwit coffee, as well as grab-and-go treats.
 Mayor said the goal isn’t to take the local coffee scene by storm, but to open a unique shop people enjoy.